-If you were wondering how to tackle the complexities of this year’s Challenge 10B, our competitor Cribbage has compiled the following useful short guide.
-Huge thanks for taking the time to do this!
+If you were wondering how competitors tackle the complexities of something like last year’s hardest Challenge (10B), our competitor Cribbage compiled the following useful short guide to their thinking.
+Huge thanks to Cribbage for taking the time to do this!

 Here it is:

 First step for 10B: study the various indices of coincidence (see pages 15-16 of the guide produced for the Cipher Challenge here:A-beginners-guide-to-codebreaking.
 Essentially the IoC is a measure of randomness or patterns in the text: a text of “AAAAAAAAAAAAAAA”, for example, would generate an IoC of 1, whereas a completely random text such as “ZUXDMZZITLESRRDBXWNK” (where each letter of the alphabet has an exactly equal 1 in 26 chance of appearing next) would generate an IoC of around 0.0385.
 It is the scores in between 0.0385 and 1.0000 that are interesting.
 A typical passage of English has a score of around 0.065, and this is because it has patterns and is not fully random – the letter ‘e’, for example, has a much greater chance of appearing than a ‘z’.
 If a cipher has been used that is polyalphabetic, i.e. it involves more than one alphabet, such as a Vigenère cipher (see earlier challenges this year), then the IoC score will drop below c.
 0.065, but will still be higher than the completely random text score 0.0385.
 The more alphabets are used in the cipher, the more the text will look like random text, and the closer the score will get to 0.0385.
 For 10B, the IoC score was 0.041, and this suggested several alphabets had been used as a score of about 0.040 can suggest that about 8 alphabets have been used.